-Security Testing: As a vital test for your QA checklist, testers uncover threats, vulnerabilities and risks within the Salesforce application.
-This type of Salesforce test identifies possible weaknesses and loopholes within the application in order to create solutions that prevents cyberattacks and unauthorized invasions.
+Security Testing: As a vital test for your QA checklist, testers uncover threats, vulnerabilities, and risks within the Salesforce application.
+This type of Salesforce test identifies possible weaknesses and loopholes within the application in order to create solutions that prevent cyberattacks and unauthorized invasions.

 Best Practices for Salesforce QA Testing

 Salesforce may support complex scenarios for its users, but it’s a simplified testing cycle that leads to strong, streamlined practices.
-Follow the best practices on this QA checklist so that your next development cycle is efficient and effective.
+Follow the best practices on this salesforce quality assurance checklist so that your next development cycle is efficient and effective.

 Technical Best Practices

-- Perform test cases as real user profiles
+- Create and validate test cases as real user profiles

 - Confirm test data is prepared to validate the report’s functionality